Get

 When a human gets bit by a cat, the puncture wounds that they leave in their wake will seal over rapidly, trapping any bacteria from the cat’s mouth under the skin.
 This can easily become a breeding ground for bacteria.

 Cat bites can be very dangerous to humans and other animals due to the number of bacteria they carry in their mouths.
-One of the most common pathogenic bacteria seen in cats is Pasteurella multocida.
+One of the most common pathogenic bacteria seen in cats (and dogs) is Pasteurella multocida.
 A cat infected with this bacterium will leave behind a red, swollen, and painful bite wound.
 The resulting infection could quickly spread to nearby tissues, causing cellulitis.
-It could even get carried through the blood to other body areas, causing blood poisoning.
+The bacteria could even get carried through the blood to other body areas, causing blood poisoning, medically called septicemia or sepsis.
 These infections can sometimes be fatal, so it’s not something you want to mess with.

 The signs of cellulitis include: